whatron/it-automation/README.md

 Google IT Automation with Python Repository

 Directory:
-1.Scale and convert images using PIL
+1. Scale and convert images using PIL
 2.
 3.
 4.
 5.

 ## 1. Scale and convert images using PIL
 Use the Python Imaging Library to do the following to a batch of images: